 An interesting early waterproof wristwatch is the Fortis Aquatic shown in the picture here.
 I haven't got round to cleaning this watch and took a quick photograph for this article because the dial retains a lot of radioactive radium paint and I don't want to disturb things until I am ready to do a full clean and restoration on the watch.

 The waterproof case of the Aquatic watch was invented in 1915 by two Swiss gentlemen, Paul Ernest Jacot and Auguste Tissot.
 Swiss and British patents were granted for the invention.
-The Aquatic watch was made by the Fortis Watch company of Grenchen in the canton of Solothurn in Switzerland.
+The Aquatic watch was assembled by the Fortis Watch company of Grenchen in the canton of Solothurn in Switzerland.
 The watch was sold with no name on the dial and simply Aquatic stamped inside the case back, and also with Rolex and Zenith brand names.

 The design of the Aquatic watch was the subject of Swiss patent CH 71715.
 The inventors Paul Ernest Jacot and Auguste Tissot applied for a patent on the design on 27 August 1915 and the patent was granted and published on 1 February 1916.
 The title of the patent was "Montre avec emboîtage hermétique du mouvement", i.e. a watch with a hermetic case for the movement.
 The same two gentlemen, describing themselves as manufacturers of La Chaux-de-Fonds, Switzerland, applied for a British patent for the same design, which was granted as British patent 101,345 on 28 August 1917, one year to the day after the application was made.
 This delay was of little consequence because in both cases the priority date, the date from which the invention was protected by the patent, was 27 August 1915.